spdx/spdx-3-model/model/Core/Classes/ElementCollection.md

 If the profileConformance property is not provided, core is to be assumed as the default.

 **Constraints**
-If the ElementCollection has at least 1 element, it must also have at least 1 rootElement
+If the ElementCollection has at least 1 element, it must also have at least 1 rootElement.

+The element must not be of type SpdxDocument.

+The rootElement must not be of type SpdxDocument.

 ## Metadata